rhezab/smile/docs/gitpod.md

 This will require you to login to github and may ask for certain permissions but will spin up a cloud based environment with VSCode already installed and configured.

+## Details

+The gitpod that spins up has a web-based version of VSCode installed.
+You can use it in your browser or the desktop client can be configured to access the remote instance.

+The VScode in Gitpod has been pre-configured with many useful packages for developing in <SmileText />.

+It comes pre-installed with the necessary command line tools like the github cli and git-secrets pacakge.

+You can start terminals inside VScode to run commands on the remote machine.

 ## Caveats

-- The first time you clone your repository from the core <SmileText /> repository you will need to decrypt the secret environment files and configure your Github repo by running `npm run upload_config`.

 - To develop locally you need to decrypt the secret environment files (INSTRUCTIONS TBD)

-- In order for automatted deployment to work correctly you need to, at least once, run `npm run upload_config` in your project repo.
+- In order for automated deployment to work correctly you need to, at least once on some machine someplace, run `npm run upload_config` in your project repo.
 It doesn't have to be specifically on the Gitpod instance but who ever first configured/cloned the repository should configure the deployment settings.